Magnon-mediated electric current drag and nonlocal spin-Peltier effect in the ac regime: Introduction

-The remainder of this article is organized as follows: In Sec.~\ref{sec:system}, we introduce the system of interest and establish the required notation.
-In Sec.~\ref{sec:linearresponse}, we calculate and discuss the local and nonlocal linear conductivities.
-The quadratic current response is considered in Sec.~\ref{sec:nonlinearresponse}.
-In Secs.~\ref{sec:linearresponse} and \ref{sec:nonlinearresponse} we present our final results in the form of dimensionless conductivity corrections, which allows for an easy comparison of different effects and estimates of their magnitude.
-We conclude with a discussion of our results in Sec.~\ref{sec:discussion}.
+The remainder of this article is organized as follows: We review the system geometry and introduce the basic elements of the magneto-electric circuit theory in Sec.\ \ref{sec:linearresponse}.
+In Sec.\ \ref{sec:conductivities} we combine the spin impedances defined in Sec.\ \ref{sec:linearresponse} to obtain the nonlocal electrical current response to an applied electric field in one of the normal-metal layers.
+This is the magnon-mediated current drag effect.
+In Sec.\ \ref{sec:peltier} we consider the temperature change linear in the applied electric field.
+This is the spin-Peltier effect.
+We conclude in Sec.\ \ref{sec:discussion}.
+The appendices contain details of our calculation.
 Our findings are illustrated by a numerical evaluation of local and nonlocal conductivities for a Pt$|$YIG$|$Pt trilayer.
-To facilitate the evaluation of our results for device parameters not considered by us or for other material combinations, an open source code is available to evaluate local and nonlocal, linear and nonlinear response for different materials and system sizes \cite{SM}.
+To facilitate the evaluation of our results for device parameters not considered by us or for other material combinations, an open source code is available to evaluate the local and nonlocal response for different materials and system sizes \cite{Franke2025-zenodo}.